 Step 1: Place A Dollar Figure On The Signup Bonus

 Some cards offer signup bonuses so lucrative they make paying an annual fee more than worth it.
 Take the Barclaycard Arrival Plus® World Elite Mastercard®, for example.
-This card lets you earn 40,000 points worth $400 in travel after you spend $3,000 on your card within the first 90 days and paying the annual fee.
+This card lets you earn 60,000 points after you spend $5,000 on your card within the first 90 days and paying the annual fee.
 Plus, you earn 2x points for each dollar you spend, along with the ability to redeem them for any type of travel.

 If you’re considering a card with an annual fee, one way to gauge the value is figuring out how much your card’s signup bonus is worth.
 If the bonus is worth hundreds of dollars, it can more than make up for the annual fee.

 Step 2: Figure Out How Much You Spend On Credit Each Year, Then Estimate Your Earnings

 Another way to determine the value of an annual fee is to consider how many points you’ll earn in the long run.
-As an example, let’s use the Barclaycard Arrival Plus® travel credit card again.
-This card charges an $89 annual fee after the first year, yet it doles out 2x miles for each dollar you spend.
+As an example, let’s use the Barclaycard Arrival Plus® World Elite Mastercard® travel credit card again.
+This card charges an $89 annual fee, which is waived the first year.
+However, it doles out 2x miles for each dollar you spend.

 Before you sign up for a card that charges an annual fee, make sure your average spending will make up for it.
 If you’re unsure how much you spend on credit on a regular basis, get out your old credit card statements and check.